DKMahlangu/se-assignment-4-github-and-visual-studio-DKMahlangu/README.md

 ### Branching and Merging in GitHub:
 #### What are branches in GitHub, and why are they important?
 Describe the process of creating a branch, making changes, and merging it back into the main branch.

+**A branch** in Git is essentially a separate line of development.
+It allows you to diverge from the main codebase (usually the main or master branch) and work on changes, features, or fixes in isolation.
+Each branch is a pointer to a specific commit, and you can create, merge, or delete branches as needed.

+#### Importance of Branches
+- **Isolation:** Branches allow developers to work on different features or fixes without interfering with the main codebase or each other’s work.
+- **Parallel Development:** Multiple branches enable parallel development, where team members can work on different features or bugs at the same time.
+- **Experimentation:** Developers can create experimental branches to test new ideas without affecting the stability of the main project.
+- **Code Reviews and Collaboration:** Branches facilitate code reviews through pull requests, where changes can be reviewed, discussed, and approved before merging.
+- **History and Traceability:** Branches keep the history of changes isolated, making it easier to track the development and understand the context of changes

+To create a new branch, login to your GitHub account then follow the steps:

+  1. Navigate to your repository.
+  2. Click on the branch dropdown (usually shows `main` or `master`).
+  3. Type a new branch name then press Enter.

+After creating a new branch, you can then make changes then commit the changes.
+Once you’re ready to merge your changes into the main branch, create a pull request on GitHub by:

+  1. Navigating to your repository on GitHub.
+  2. Click the `“Pull requests”` tab.
+  3. Click the `“New pull request”` button.
+  4. Select your branch from the compare dropdown.
+  5. Click `“Create pull request”`.
+  6. Fill out the details and submit the pull request.

+Once the pull request is approved, you can merge the pull request on GitHub by clicking the `“Merge pull request”` button.

 ### Pull Requests and Code Reviews:
 #### What is a pull request in GitHub, and how does it facilitate code reviews and collaboration?
 Outline the steps to create and review a pull request.

+A pull request is a proposal to merge a set of changes from one branch into another.
+In a pull request, collaborators can review and discuss the proposed set of changes before they integrate the changes into the main codebase.
+Pull requests display the differences, or diffs, between the content in the source branch and the content in the target branch. (https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)

+#### To create a pull request go to your Github account amd follow the steps:
+  1. Navigating to your repository on GitHub.
+  2. Click the `“Pull requests”` tab.
+  3. Click the `“New pull request”` button.
+  4. Select your branch from the compare dropdown.
+  5. Ensure the base branch is set to the branch you want to merge into (e.g., main).
+  6. Click `“Create pull request”`.
+  7. Provide a title and description for your pull request.
+  8. Assign reviewers, labels, and any other necessary information.
+  9. Click `“Create pull request”`.

+#### To review a pull request:
+   1. Go to the repository on GitHub.
+   2. Click the `“Pull requests” `tab.
+   3. Select the pull request you want to review.
+   4. Click the `“Files changed” `tab to see the diffs.
+   5. Add comments by clicking the `plus icon` next to the line of code.
+   6. Suggest changes if needed.
+   7. To approve, click the `“Review changes”` button, select `“Approve”`, and submit your review.
+   8. To request changes, click the `“Review changes”` button, select `“Request changes”`, provide your feedback, and submit your review.

 ### GitHub Actions:
 #### Explain what GitHub Actions are and how they can be used to automate workflows.
 Provide an example of a simple CI/CD pipeline using GitHub Actions.